bernmc/flashstor-trueNAS-fancontrol/README.md

 `sensors`

 You should see a long list of sensors, but no reference to an it8625 or fan speed.
-(See below for what this wil look like when the kmod is installed)
+(See below for what this will look like when the kmod is installed)

 ---